Learn Python with Talk Python's 270 hours of courses

 16:32 And all the vendors choose different formats.

-16:38 That sounds hard.
+16:37 That sounds hard.

-16:39 So first of all, 25 Hertz of all the people's location.
+16:39 So first of all, 25 hertz of all the people's location.

 16:44 This is beyond somebody with just a pen and paper and notebook writing down, oh, at this time there was a shot on the goal by number 25.

-16:52 Like, how do they get that data?
+16:53 How do they get that data?

 16:54 That's crazy.

-16:55 - Yeah, yeah, that's quite an advanced systems that I use.
+16:55 That's quite an advanced systems that they use.

-16:58 So in the stadium, I think they have like 20 cameras around the pitch that they use computer vision to detect all the players and combine it.
+16:58 So in the stadium, I think they have like 20 cameras around the pitch.

 17:14 But I think from the system that I'm currently used in soccer, there are still some people needed for difficult situations like a corner kick, where a lot of people in a small area and a lot of occlusions happen.

-17:26 - You can't see the numbers, yeah.
+17:27 You can't see the numbers, yeah.

-17:27 - Yeah, they can see the numbers.
+17:27 Yeah, they can't see the numbers.

-17:38 - It sounds incredibly advanced.
+17:38 It sounds incredibly advanced.

 17:39 It sounds like an awesome data set to work with because with that much data, you really can make a lot of interesting predictions and trends.

-17:48 I mean, at some point, maybe we'll just put some sort of like tracking RFID thing on the back of the player's heads, just stitch it on there.
+17:48 I mean, at some point, maybe we'll just put some sort of tracking RFID thing on the back of the player's heads, just stitch it on there.

-17:59 Yeah, I think, well, a soccer day ticket, yeah, maybe, yeah.
+17:58 Yeah, I think a soccer day ticket.

-18:03 Not sure if all players would accept it, but for example, on ice hockey, yeah, you can put on the helmet.
+18:05 But for example, on ice hockey, yeah, you can put it on the helmets.

-18:09 Yeah, you could put on the helmet, sure.
+18:09 Yeah, you can put it on the helmets, sure.

-18:11 For football, yeah.
+18:11 For football.

-18:13 Things like automobile racing, you know, they have, not all of them, but for example, F1 has incredibly a high frequency of, like, points that measure where is this car, how fast is it going, going, the cars are sending out real-time telemetry.
-There's certainly many sports that have quite high fidelity in their data.
+18:13 Things like automobile racing, you know, they have, not all of them, but for example, F1 has incredibly high frequency of, like, points that measure where is this car, how fast is it going, the cars are sending out real-time telemetry.

-18:47 This portion of Talk Python to Me is brought to you by JetBrains, who encourage you to get work done with PyCharm.
+18:46 This portion of Talk Python to Me is brought to you by JetBrains, who encourage you to get work done with PyCharm.

-18:53 PyCharm Professional is the complete IDE that supports all major Python workflows, including full stack development.
+18:53 PyCharm Professional is the complete IDE that supports all major Python workflows, including full-stack development.

 19:00 That's front-end JavaScript, Python backend, and data support, as well as data science workflows with Jupyter.

-19:07 PyCharm just works out of the box.
+19:06 PyCharm just works out of the box.

 19:09 Some editors provide their functionality through piecemeal add-ins that you put together from a variety of sources.